Nail Care Essentials

 Avoid harsh products

 Limit your use of harsh nail products like acetone-based nail polish removers and gel nail polishes, as they can strip the nails of their natural oils and weaken them over time.
-Opt for gentle, non-acetone removers and choose nail polishes free of harmful chemicals like formaldehyde, toluene, and dibutyl phthalate (DBP) to protect your nails' health.
+Opt for gentle, non-acetone removers that may include ingredients such as rosemary leaf extract, and choose nail polishes free of harmful chemicals like formaldehyde, toluene, and dibutyl phthalate (DBP) to protect your nails' health.
 DIY your own natural nail polish remover with simple household ingredients.
 It's fun and much gentler on your nails!

 Source: Journal of Cosmetic Dermatology, "Effects of nail polish and nail polish remover"